Frankie Banali: Personal life and death

 Frankie's father, Jack, died from pancreatic cancer in 1974.
 Frankie's mother, Martha, died after an eight-year battle with breast cancer, on November 14, 1990, Frankie's 39th birthday.

 Frankie married his first wife, Karen (born 1969), in 1994.
 On February 17, 1997, his daughter, Ashley, was born.
 On April 14, 2009, Karen died from heart failure at the age of 40.

-On November 11, 2015, Frankie married his second wife Regina Russell Banali, who produced and directed a documentary about Quiet Riot called Quiet Riot - Well Now You're Here There's No Way Back.
+On November 11, 2015, Frankie married his second wife Regina Russell Banali, who produced and directed a documentary about Quiet Riot called Quiet Riot: Well Now You're Here, There's No Way Back.

 In October 2019, Banali revealed that he was diagnosed with stage-IV pancreatic cancer on April 17.
 He died from the disease on August 20, 2020, at age 68.
 This left Banali as the second member of the classic Metal Health-era Quiet Riot lineup to have died, following Kevin DuBrow in November 2007.
 It was announced three weeks after his death that Quiet Riot would continue without Banali, who was replaced by Johnny Kelly.

-On September 4, 2020, as a result of a fan-led petition, MTV Classic on their Metal Mayem show, which airs every Friday evening from 9 PM to 1 AM EST, aired a rock block of Quiet Riot videos to honor Frankie.
+On September 4, 2020, as a result of a fan-led petition, MTV Classic on their Metal Mayem show, which aired every Friday evening from 9 PM to 1 AM EST, aired a rock block of Quiet Riot videos to honor Frankie.
 The block started at the beginning of the show and included these 6 videos: "Party all Night", "Twilight Hotel", "The Wild and the Young", "Bang Your Head (Metal Health)", "Mama Weer All Crazee Now", and "Cum On Feel the Noize".
 At the beginning of each video text in blue and white scrolled in from the right and lasted a few seconds saying "In Memory of Frankie Banali, 1951-2020".
 The block lasted 37 minutes which included commercials between the third and fourth videos.